k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \-  C: Create graphical visualizations of data spread across multiple data centers.

-(***Solution 1: B; Yes, Fabric is all about specific entities, down to the last bit of information they contain.***)
+(***Solution 1: B; Yes, Fabric is about specific entities and every particle of information they hold.***)

-#### Question 2: Fabric concepts
+#### Question 2: Fabric Concepts

 Logical Units are:

-\- A: Hierarchical presentations of data related to a defined digital entity that need to be carefully designed according to a specific set of business requirements.
+\- A: Hierarchical presentations of data related to a defined Digital Entity that need to be carefully designed according to a specific set of business requirements.

 \-  B: Java functions designed to extract information from a database.